AugustinMauroy/scholarsuite/docs/Technical.md

-# Documentation Technique
+# Technical Documentation

 > [!NOTE]
-> Cette documentation concerne les aspects techniques du projet.
-Elle inclut l'architecture, la conception, la mise en œuvre et les tests du projet.
-Elle est destinée aux développeurs et aux mainteneurs du projet.
+> This documentation concerns the technical aspects of the project.
+It includes the architecture, design, implementation, and testing of the project.
+It is intended for developers and maintainers of the project.

-## Technologies Utilisées
+## Technologies Used

 - [React][]
 - [Tailwind][]